Molson Coors Beverage Company (TAP) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Molson Coors Beverage Company (TAP) is $54.68, which is $3.11 above the current market price.
-The public float for TAP is 166.08M, and currently, short sellers hold a 5.03% ratio of that floaft.
-The average trading volume of TAP on March 15, 2023 was 1.59M shares.
+The average price predicted by analysts for TAP is $54.68, which is $4.77 above the current price.
+The public float for TAP is 166.08M and currently, short sellers hold a 5.03% ratio of that float.
+The average trading volume of TAP on March 20, 2023 was 1.58M shares.

 TAP’s Market Performance

-The stock of Molson Coors Beverage Company (TAP) has seen a -5.11% decrease in the past week, with a -0.77% drop in the past month, and a -2.62% fall in the past quarter.
-The volatility ratio for the week is 3.33%, and the volatility levels for the past 30 days are at 2.20% for TAP.
-The simple moving average for the last 20 days is -2.48% for TAP stock, with a simple moving average of -2.10% for the last 200 days.
+TAP stock saw a decrease of -4.59% in the past week, with a monthly decline of -4.59% and a quarterly a decrease of -5.63%.
+The volatility ratio for the week is 2.73%, and the volatility levels for the last 30 days are 2.36% for Molson Coors Beverage Company (TAP).
+The simple moving average for the last 20 days is -5.58% for TAP stock, with a simple moving average of -5.20% for the last 200 days.

 Analysts’ Opinion of TAP